 There have been reports of foreigners attempting to report crimes and finding police stations closed, emergency phone numbers unanswered or police lacking communication, transportation or authorisation to investigate crimes.
 Contact the Embassy if you encounter these problems.

 Australians have reported cases where hire companies have demanded large amounts of compensation for existing damage to motorcycles.
 There have also been reports claiming that hire companies have arranged for motorbikes to be stolen from the renter, with the renter being forced to pay thousands of dollars in compensation, including the value of a new motorbike plus lost earnings.

 Do not provide your passport as a deposit or guarantee for hiring motorcycles, and always ensure that your travel insurance covers hospital and other costs associated with motorbike accidents.
 Read the rental contract thoroughly and ensure that the vehicle is correctly insured to cover damage and theft.
-If you hire a motorcycle you should seek advice on any restrictions that may apply (such as insurance cover if you are not licensed to ride a motorcycle in Australia).
+If you hire a motorcycle, check for any restrictions that may apply (such as insurance cover if you are not licensed to ride a motorcycle in Australia).
 Check with your travel insurer whether these activities are covered by your policy.

 Be alert when travelling in rural and remote locations across the country, especially when travelling on Route 7 (Phou Khoun to Phonsavanh) or Route 6 (near the town of Sam Neua, Huaphan Province).

 Reconsider your need to travel your need to travel in Xaisomboun province, east of Vang Vieng, due to the potential for attacks.
-Since November 2015, there has been an increase in shooting incidents and the detonation of improvised explosive devices in Xaisomboun Province resulting in a number of deaths and injuries, including of civilians.
+There has been an increase in shooting incidents and the detonation of improvised explosive devices in Xaisomboun Province resulting in a number of deaths and injuries, including of civilians.